-Course Schedule: Posted on Sakai under Course Information; check regularly for updates, as the schedule may change.
+Course Schedule: I doubt I will know more than a week ahead what the topic for a class will be; I will let you know what I can tell you, when I have figured it out.
+A major issue is how fast we can cover material, which we will have to learn about together.
 It is each student's responsibility to be familiar with the last day to drop a course without a grade, and the last day to drop a course.